VA Loan Manufactured Home

 Common Mistakes Veterans Make

-Not checking the title before falling in love with the property.
-This is where deals break.
-A buyer finds the right home, gets excited, puts in an offer, and then discovers mid-transaction that the home is still titled as personal property.
+This is where most deals break.
+A buyer finds the right property, gets excited, puts in an offer, then discovers mid-transaction that the home is still titled as personal property.
 Title conversion takes weeks.
 Sellers get impatient.
 Deals collapse.
-Check the county records first.
-It takes five minutes and saves a lot of heartache.
+Check county records before you make any commitments.

 Questions to Ask Your Lender